 Exercise 3: Cluster the words

-Instruction: Divide the words into the correct categories: months and seasons.
+Instruction: Arrange the following words into the correct category: 'Seasons' or 'Months'.

 Maanden